 Q: You’re both performance-driven marketers.
 Can marketers drive brand recognition and loyalty with just performance advertising?

 You look at companies like Booking.com that have been around for 15, 16 years.
 For 10 years, they did nothing but paid search.
 That was their brand building, and they succeeded to become #1 in every hotel query.
 That is getting to be quite expensive but is still doable right now.

 In order to establish our brand identity, we mainly rely on our platforms, our web, and our apps, instead of external advertising.
-Not many people will say that AdWords is an awareness channel, but for us, it is great at establishing initial awareness and initial browsing activity, and customers come back to us via organic and retargeting later.
+Not many people will say that Google Ads1 is an awareness channel, but for us, it is great at establishing initial awareness and initial browsing activity, and customers come back to us via organic and retargeting later.
 We’ve been asking in surveys for new customers for years, and consistently, the three major awareness-building channels are word-of-mouth, Facebook, and Google, all at about 30%.
 For us, it is about using marketing to drive people to the site or the app.
 At the site or the app, that’s where we really begin the brand-building experience.